-This book of essays combines different decolonial approaches from around the world to offer a roadmap for updating names and naming practices, restoring and protecting pre-colonial ones, and reimagining or recontextualizing the relationship between place, identity, and names.
+This book combines different decolonial approaches from around the world to offer a roadmap for updating names and naming practices, restoring and protecting precolonial ones, and reimagining or recontextualizing the relationship between place, identity, and names.
+In a postcolonial context, naming often serves as a bitter reminder of past harms through commemorative naming practices, whether through a system of baptismal names or a former colony's approach to dealing with the names that the colonizer left behind.
+This volume assembles authors who hail from formerly colonized regions of the…mehr

-This book of essays combines different decolonial approaches from around the world to offer a roadmap for updating names and naming practices, restoring and protecting pre-colonial ones, and reimagining or recontextualizing the relationship between place, identity, and names.
+This book combines different decolonial approaches from around the world to offer a roadmap for updating names and naming practices, restoring and protecting precolonial ones, and reimagining or recontextualizing the relationship between place, identity, and names.

 Lauren Beck is a professor of visual and material culture studies at Mount Allison University, Canada, and specializes in place name science and identity.
 Her publications include Canada's Place Names and How to Change Them and Firsting in the Early Modern Transatlantic World.
 Grace A. Gomashie is a postdoctoral researcher at the Centre for Early Modern Visual Culture, Mount Allison University, Canada, where she researches topics on equity, diversity, inclusion, and decolonization.
 She has published in onomastics, Indigenous language maintenance, Spanish varieties, community studies, and translation studies.